Established in 1903, the golf course at Rossendale Golf Club has stood the test of time.

 Our 18 hole, 6,295 yard Par 72 course has a challenging layout and provides a mean test of golf.
 Set in beautiful rolling countryside, the Rossendale Golf Club course has 4 x par 5, 10 x par 4 and 4 x par 3 holes, giving a balanced challenge to golfers of all standards.

-When you've finished your round, you can relax in our new Club House where our friendly bar staff can provide you with any beverage you'd like and on warm sunny days, our balcony overlooking the 18th green is an ideal place to relax with your friends and discuss your round of golf.
+When you've finished your round, you can relax in the Club House where friendly bar staff can provide you with beverage and delicious food.
+On warm sunny days sit on the balcony overlooking the 18th green, an ideal place to relax with your friends and discuss your round of golf.

 Our scorecard and course map (click images to view in a lightbox)